Precious Gems

 Any naturally occurring red corundum is called a ruby.
 What is called a red sapphire is a colorless corundum (leucosapphire) infused with beryllium, turning red under intense heat and pressure.

-Leon Mege illustration of emeraldEmerald is a member of the elite club of precious gemstones, along with Burmese rubies, Kashmir sapphires, and Brazilian Paraibas.
-Emerald color has the richness and opulence of a blooming tropical forest.
-Emerald has been synonymous with the green color since antiquity.
+Leon Mege illustration of emeraldEmeralds are members of the elite club of precious gemstones, along with Burmese rubies, Kashmir sapphires, and Brazilian Paraibas.
+Their color has the richness and opulence of a blooming tropical forest.
+Emeralds have been synonymous with green color since antiquity.

 Beryl crystals formed in hydrothermal veins from mineral solutions contaminated with impurities responsible for various beryl colors.
 Beryl is a cyclosilicate with the chemical composition Be3Al2 (SiO3)6.